Cherry Class - Year 2

 We listen to children read every week and will move the child on book bands when we feel appropriate.
 We appreciate that the school reading books may not be suited to all children's interest which is why we encourage the whole diet of reading and not just a focus solely on the banded books.
 Please note there are different numbered levels within the coloured book band however these are all grouped together so sometimes your child may have a level 9, then 7 then 8 for example.

 Their school library book and any books they read at home for pleasure for reading.
-This allows children to read or have read to them a book that interests them.
-The more genres of books they are exposed to the better.
+This allows children to read or have read to them a book that is more adapted to their interests and exposes them to language that they may not be able to read themselves.
+The more genres of books and different text types they are exposed to the better.

 Whole class reading book and other related books within English and Mission lessons in school.
 These provide all children the opportunity to develop their reading comprehension skills and make their writing purposeful when linked to a text.

 Below are recommended reading lists for year 2 and year 3 that are good quality texts for their age group.